arnavgautam/TreeHacks2015/HOLs/HOL-IntroToWindowsAzureMediaServices/HOL.md

 In this hands-on lab you have learned how to:

 - Create a Media Services subscription.
-- Upload, encode, and publish media content from the Windows Azure portal.
+- Upload, encode, and publish media content from the Microsoft Azure portal.
 - Programmatically upload, encode, and publish media content using the Media Services SDK.
 - Use the Microsoft Media Platform Player Framework to play smooth streaming content.
 - Monetize your media content using ads defined in a VMAP file.